dynamicexpresso/DynamicExpresso/README.md

 - In progress

-	- ADD: `CaseSensitive`, `KnownTypes`, `Identifiers` properties to understand how the `Interpreter` object was constructed.
+	- ADD: Added `CaseSensitive`, `ReferencedTypes`, `Identifiers` properties to understand how the `Interpreter` object was constructed.
-	- ADD: Added new methos for registering variables and types (see SetIdentifier and Reference).
+	- ADD: Added new methods for registering variables and types (see SetIdentifier and Reference).
-	- ADD: `LanguageConstants` class containing the most common types and identifiers used by default.
+	- ADD: Added `LanguageConstants` class containing the most common types and identifiers used by default.
-	- CHG: Changed `Interpreter.Analyze` method to `Interpreter.TryParse` method and the corresponding return type.
+	- DEL: Removed `Interpreter.Analyze` method because not very useful.
+To reproduce this feature just catch the exception.
 	- CHG: Internal code refactoring

 - 0.11.4